erg55/alibaseq/walkthrough/README.md

 *Will this program work for pulling out vertebrate UCEs?*

 Yes!.... but probably almost all alternatives will work well too.
-One advanatage of this program could be xxx?
+One advantage of this program could be xxx?
 But maybe not.
 I don't work on your dirty vertebrates.

 *Someone at the dollar store was trying to tell me about RELECs......will your pipeline work to pull out these very cool and so long and nice exons too??*